takeshimiao/aws-cicd/README.md

 #### 4.2 What will happen if we want to update/deploy our new codes to existing service ?

 We are using SAM to deploy/update our API gateway and Lambda function resources, but there is actually a drawback for SAM model...which is...it replaces our underlying API gateway deployment and/or Lambda functions in place (depends on what resource you changed).
 It will impact our API availability in a very short of time, so you need to consider this issue whether break your SLA.
-Pls refer to slides (#TODO) for more details.
+Pls refer to [slides](https://www.slideshare.net/takeshi_miao/my-thoughts-for-building-cicd-pipelines-for-serverless-applications-sharing),p#4 for more details.

 Take a look on [cd/cf-sl.yaml](cd/cf-sl.yaml) for more details.